Child and Dependent Care Expenses Tax Credit in 2017

 How to Claim the Child and Dependent Care Tax Credit

-Efile.com makes it easy for you to claim the Child and Dependent Care Credit on your tax return.
+eFile.com makes it easy for you to claim the Child and Dependent Care Credit on your current year tax return.
 We will pick out this form for you and help you fill it in.
-Your completed return will then include the Form 2441 efile it, Child and Dependent Care Expenses.
+Your completed return will then include the Form 2441 - eFileIT.

 What to Do If Someone Claimed Your Dependent